CodeScop/Oge-Mai-Field-Guide/forestresources.md

 - **Other sources:**
   - LF Battles: Aracnu (800 words for 1-2)
   - MT Battles: Illi (700 words for 0-1, usually 1)
-  - SC Battles: Sapilo (450 words, 1 Saliva Vial for 1), Sapira (350 words, 1 Saliva Vial for 1), Sapiti (300 words, 1 Saliva Vial for 0-1)
+  - SC Battles: Oncaiii (800 words & 1 Saliva Vial for 1-2), Sapilo (450 words, 1 Saliva Vial for 1), Sapira (350 words, 1 Saliva Vial for 1), Sapiti (300 words, 1 Saliva Vial for 0-1)
 - **Sell price:** 4 Coins (Don't sell; there is always a use lurking somewhere.
 As long as quests exists, there is always a use.)
 - **Used for:**
   - Craft MT: Leafsung Ink (5)